fhoedemakers/pico-smsplus/README.md

 # Work in progress

 **This is a work in progress, and there are still some issues to be fixed.
-The video is not as smooth as it should be, the emulator is also not very fast, and some games may not run at full speed or at all. (afterburner).
-There maybe some occasionally red flashing between screens.**
+The emulator runs decently well.
+Some games may not run at full speed or at all. (afterburner).
+There is some occasionally red flashing between screens.**

 # pico-smsplus